 Each person with HD is affected differently.

-HD symptoms commonly appear in a person between the ages of 30 and 50, but it’s possible to appear at any age.
+HD symptoms commonly appear in a person between the ages of 35 and 50, but it’s possible for them to appear at any age.
 There is currently no cure.